dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

 ## 1. Enable light shafts in the graphics compositor

+To use light shafts, you first have to enable them in the graphics compositor.

 1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor** asset.

     ![Graphics Compositor asset](..\graphics-compositor\media\graphics-compositor-asset.png)